Venezuela at the 2018 Summer Youth Olympics

-Venezuela competed at the 2018 Summer Youth Olympics, in Buenos Aires, Argentina from 6 to 18 October 2018.
+Venezuela competed at the 2018 Summer Youth Olympics, in Buenos Aires, Argentina, from 6 to 18 October 2018.

-Basketball 3x3
+Basketball 3×3

 Venezuela qualified both teams (8 athletes) via World Ranking as of April 1, 2018 (1st in Boys; 4th in Girls).
 This is a 2nd qualification in a row for a Venezuelan 3x3 (also qualified in Nanjing 2014 both teams).
 This is not consider as Team Sport (all athletes have individual World Ranking).